Liam-Weitzel/SIMD-Exploration/README.md

 ```
 This same logic is also applied if you analyse the assembly of the auto-vetorized solution even though it was written with scalar logic.
 Consider an alternative algorithm where two vectors storing 3 doubles have to be added together.
 As the programmer, one can reason that padding both vectors with an extra 0 at the end will not change the outcome significantly and can adjust for this.
 However, compilers cannot.
 It becomes apparent that it is impossible to follow the same logic scalar solutions implement using vectorized solutions.
 Regardless, each solution to each problem in each paradigm was implemented making sure the output and logic was followed as closely as possible.

 The problems were particularly selected because the optimal solution makes use of a various specific AVX2 assembly instructions.
 Using this approach we are essentially testing whether each SIMD programming paradigm is effectively able to implement these specific AVX2 assembly instructions.
-Refer to the project files to see the exact implementation of each solution.
+The discussion includes a detailed breakdown of each problem and the algorithms implemented.

 It is also important to note that each library and programming paradigm requires different compilation flags.
 As an example, when compiling the un-vectorized solution, passing flags which explicitly instruct GCC to auto-vectorize the code will result in a failed experiment.
 The exact command used to compile each solution is in a comment at the top of each implementation.